cbtitus/getting-cleaning-data-project/CodeBook.md

         all_data_set <- tbl_df(all_data_set) %>%

 2. Use select() along with grep() to choose the columns containing the measurements of mean() and std().
-Drop the activity ID column, as we now have the activity name in the dataframe. **(Reviewers please note my interpretation of the selection instructions, above.)**
+Drop the activity ID column, as we now have the activity name in the dataframe.

         select(subject_id, activity, grep("mean_value|std_dev", names(all_data_set)), -activity_id) %>%